Life is wonderful.

 You need a plan to guide your actions.
-To ensure that you are doing everything to reach your goal, and nothing that doesn’t contribute to your goal.
+To ensure that you are doing everything to reach your goal and nothing that does not contribute to your goal.

 After some time, say a week, review your results and update your plan.
 Planning is not a one-time activity.
 Your plan will need to be refined continuously, till you achieve your goal.

 And then, execute again.
 All your activity is one long cycle of planning and executing.